Reverse phase transitions in binary neutron-star systems with exotic-matter cores: PT2 and noPT2 Simulations

 \section{PT2 and noPT2 Simulations}

 In Figs.~\ref{fig:2d_noPT02} and~\ref{fig:2D_PT02} we present snapshots of the baryon number density in the orbital plane (upper panels) and the corresponding $n_b$-$p$-$\epsilon$-diagrams (lower panels) for the noPT2 and PT2 highest resolution simulation.
 Overall, the conclusions drawn from the PT1 setup regarding the reverse phase transition are also verified on the unequal-mass PT2 setup, whose EOS is also different than that of the PT1 setup.
 Likewise, we notice the vanishing of the quark-matter core of the more massive star soon before the merger and its reappearance rapidly after the merger.
 In both noPT2 and PT2 cases, the remnant collapses to a black hole for all resolutions.
-Similarly to the lower panels (fourth column) of Figs.~\ref{fig:2D_noPT1} and~\ref{fig:2D_PT01}, we see that the larger pressure achieved by the core of the noPT2 setup, due to the thermal contribution, reasonably suggests that its larger ejecta can be explained by a stronger core bounce during merger.
+Similarly to the lower panels (fourth column) of Figs.~\ref{fig:2D_noPT1} and~\ref{fig:2D_PT01}, we see that larger pressures are achieved by the core of the noPT2 setup due to thermal contributions.
+For the mass-ratio $q=1.17$ considered, shock driven outflows dominate the ejection for soft EoSs~\cite{Dietrich:2016hky}, this reasonably suggests that its larger ejecta can be explained by a stronger core bounce during merger.
+Furthermore, the difference between the ejecta masses of the noPT2 and PT2 cases when compared to the noPT1 and PT1 cases, can be explained as a consequence of larger tidal tails close to the merger.

 Finally, it is worth pointing out that in the lower panels of Fig.~\ref{fig:2D_PT02} (first, second and third columns), one can see two branches in the $n_b$-$p$-$\epsilon$ diagram.
 The curve that is closer to the cold EOS refers to the hadronic star, while the curve that lies well above the cold EOS refers to points within the more massive star containing a quark-matter core.
 This shows, and we verified, that the thermal pressure is larger in this star, which is probably caused by shock heating of the matter around the discontinuity surface that separates the phases.
 This effect appears also in the PT1 simulations, although it is not visible in the $n_b$-$p$-$\epsilon$ diagrams due to the mass symmetry of the binary.